(Image: The Terminator, available for purchase via Amazon.)

-Combine the Sun in the sign of extremes (Scorpio) with the Moon in the sign of high adventure (Sagittarius) and the result can feel like a heart pounding run through hell.
-This is one of the most action oriented of the 144 Sun/Moon pairing as both signs have the theme of “attack” symbolized within their glyphs.
-Scorpio is symbolized by the Scorpion, the Snake, and the Eagle – all deadly predators who thrive within extremely hostile environments.
-Sagittarius is symbolized as a wild haired centaur-archer armed with a quiver full of flaming arrows.
-To illustrate just how well-armed this pairing can be, consider this: using its premier date as its date of birth, the film Terminator is Scorpio Sun, Sagittarius Moon.
-(Chart) If you’ve never seen the film it’s a high volume but fundamentally accurate projection of what might be the Zodiac’s most courageous, committed, and socially concerned Sun/Moon pairing:
+Combine the extreme intensity of a Scorpio Sun with the high-speed, high-adventure, high-volume instincts of a Sagittarius Moon and the result can feel like a heart pounding run through hell.
+Astrologer Wendell C. Perry writes of the Scorpio/Sagittarius individual, “You feel that you are at war with yourself because you can never be as forthright, expansive, and trusting as you would like.
+The world is just too scary a place”.
+(Source).
+Jacqueline Bigar writes, “Even you want to go ‘whoa’ and stop this ride”.
+(Source) This is one of the most action oriented of the 144 Sun/Moon pairing as both signs have the theme of “attack” symbolized within their glyphs.
+Scorpio is symbolized by the Scorpion, the Snake, and the Eagle – all deadly predators who thrive within extremely hostile environments while Sagittarius is symbolized as a wild haired centaur-archer armed with a quiver full of flaming arrows.
+The pairing is thus well equipped to take on a world that has become a very scary place (Scorpio) to take a ride through (Sagittarius).
+To illustrate: using its premier date as its date of birth, the original Terminator film is a Scorpio with its Moon in Sagittarius.
+(Chart) If you’ve never seen the film it’s a fictional but fundamentally accurate projection of what might be the Zodiac’s most courageous, committed, and socially concerned Sun/Moon pairing.

 The emotional intensity in the film is a good, if exaggerated, approximation of the impassioned zeal this combination is capable of once it’s committed to a cause of life-and-death proportions.
 Scorpio can be tenacious to the point of being obsessive while Sagittarius can be zealous to the point of being fanatical.
 Pair the two together and you get somebody who can be absolutely unwavering once they’ve set their mind on a particular path.
 Astrologer Bill Tierney explains: